EkaterinaPuzanova/Repair-Design-Project/README.md

 # Repair-Design-Project

-It is a responsive landing page.
+It is a landing page.

+* dekstop version - width 1440px;

+* mobile version - width 375px;

 [Link to this website][def]